 This section applies only to SIO pins.
 SIO pins by default support the standard CMOS and LVTTL input levels but also support a differential mode with programmable levels.
 SIO pins are grouped into pairs.
 Each pair shares a reference generator block which, is used to set the digital input buffer reference level for interface to external signals that differ in voltage from VDDIO.
 The reference sets the pins voltage threshold for a high logic level (see Figure 6-12).
 Available input thresholds are:

-- 0.5 × Vddio
+- 0.5 × VDDIO

-- 0.4 × Vddio
+- 0.4 × VDDIO

-- $\blacksquare 0.5 \times V{REF}$
+- 0.5 × VREF

 - VREF

-Typically the voltage DAC (VDAC) generates the $V{REF}$ reference.
-The "DAC" section on page 58 has more details on VDAC use and reference routing to the SIO pins.
+Typically a voltage DAC (VDAC) generates the $V{REF}$ reference.
+"DAC" section on page 60 has more details on VDAC use and reference routing to the SIO pins.